Aidan-Lopez/ITCS6190-Fall2026-Handson-L4-MapReduce/Handson-L4-MapReduce-main/REPORT.md

 - What the ResourceManager at <http://localhost:8088> showed during the run
 - Whether the output ordering matched what you expected

+While the MapReduce job was running, I observed the progress bar changing.
+I also could see the job present, and other jobs from previous runs.
+When the program finished I saw the word count of each word in the input

 ---